 If you choose a project associated with a different GTFS, bundle, only add-trip modifications will be imported.

 In general, it is best to create all modifications directly in Conveyal Analysis as it allows full control over all aspects of transit network design.
-However, on occasion, it may be desirable to import modifications from an ESRI shapefile.
-If you have a shapefile containing lines, you can upload it to Conveyal Analysis and have it turned into a set of Add Trips modifications.
-To do so from the upload/import panel, click
+However on occasion it may be desirable to import modifications from a shapefile.
+If you have a shapefile containing route geometries, you can upload it to Conveyal Analysis and have it turned into a set of Add trip pattern modifications.
+Your shapefile will need attributes (columns) for each line’s:

-Finally, as Shapefiles only contain the route geometry and not the stop locations, stops can be created automatically at a specified spacing.
-The generated stop positions may be individually edited after import, for example to place a stop at a major transfer point.
+Finally, as shapefiles only contain the route geometry and not the stop locations, stops can be created automatically at a specified spacing.
+Stops may be explicitly added or moved after import.

 Manually edit raw modifications (beta)¶